Natural Health Enterprises since 1975

 Other functions of magnesium are: assisting in digestion, activating enzymes important for protein and carbohydrate metabolism, and modulating the electrical potential across all cell membranes.

-Magnesium is important in muscle contraction and relaxation, the production and transfer of energy, and in nerve conduction.
-It also aids regularity, is necessary to keep vertabrae in their proper positions, induces restful sleep, purifies and purges body tissues (combats acids, toxins, gases, impurities, and neutralizes poisons), and lowers fever.
+bone and tooth formation and health, and in nerve conduction.It also aids regularity, is necessary to keep vertebrae in their proper positions, induces restful sleep, purifies and purges body tissues (combats acids, toxins, gases, impurities, and neutralizes poisons) and lowers fever.

 Extra magnesium can enhance your energy during the day, and help you sleep better at night.
 Many people with insomnia have found that with adequate magnesium they can go right to sleep and stay asleep all night without sleep drugs.
 This is a great benefit of magnesium.